-I am a Reader (Associate Professor).
-My research lies on the field of Probability Theory and its applications to models of statistical physics (random media, statistical mechanics, stochastic PDEs).
+My research lies in the field of Probability Theory and its applications to models of statistical physics (random media, statistical mechanics, stochastic PDEs).
 I am also interested in the relations to PDEs, representation theory and combinatorics.

-You can contact me at N.Zygouras@warwick.ac.uk or you can find me at B0.18 at Zeeman building.
+You can contact me at N.Zygouras@warwick.ac.uk or you can find me at C1.10 in the Zeeman building.

-In winter, 2018 term I will teach Brownian Motion (4th year / MSc / PhD) and Advanced topics in Applied Probability: Random Growth and Random Matrices.
-In the past I have taught postgraduate courses: Graduate Probability, Large Deviations, Concentration of Measure, Mixing times and undergraduate courses: Statistics for Finance, Multivariate Statistics, Probability A,B, and Stochastic Processes, Mathematical Methods, Complex Variables, Calculus
+In winter, 2019 I will teach the TCC course: Discrete Stochastic Analysis.
+In the past I have taught postgraduate courses: Brownian Motion (4th year / MSc / PhD) and Advanced topics in Applied Probability: Random Growth and Random Matrices.
+Graduate Probability, Large Deviations, Concentration of Measure, Mixing times and undergraduate courses: Statistics for Finance, Multivariate Statistics, Probability A,B, and Stochastic Processes, Mathematical Methods, Complex Variables, Calculus

 I prefer to give blackboard talks.
 But when the microsoft powerpoint (i.e. chalk) is not available I resort to technology: Combinatorial structures in KPZ (a two part colloquium talk), Scaling limits & disorder